JOHN HOARE'S FAMILY HISTORY

 Victor's name is commemorated on the Menin Gate at Ypres.
 I was surprised that so few of his regiment were in his panel.
 The 19th Hussars were heavily involved in the second battle of Ypres, but I haven't seen them mentioned particularly in connection with the battle in which he died.
 Perhaps this was because he was attached to another unit for his skills handling horses - I would appreciate any light that historians may be able to throw on this matter.

 As a child I regularly cycled past Highfield Church in Southampton.
 I didn't have any idea that a relative of mine was commemorated on their War Memorial.
-There are pictures of the memorial on the Highfield History website - Victor's name is just visible in the fourth of these pictures.
-It is clear that the stone is weathering badly.
-There is more on the subject on their 'Lest We Forget' page, which links to a reference to Victor
+There are pictures of the memorial alongside a full list of those commemorated on the Highfield History website .
+Victor's name is just visible if you scroll down to the pictures of individual panels, but it is clear that the stone is weathering badly.
+There is more information about those who perished, including Victor, in the WW1 section of their 'Lest We Forget' page .

 Victor's name is also recorded in the roll of honour at the Cenotaph in Watts Park in Southampton, erected in 1922 to commemorate the dead of the Great War (WW1).
 The memorial was designed by Edwin Lutyens, and was used as the inspiration for his London Cenotaph.
-The story of the Cenotaph is worth reading, particularly the problems of collecting names - there is a link below.
+The story of the Cenotaph is worth reading, particularly the problems of collecting names - there are two relevant links below.

 In the 1990s weathering of the Portland Stone dressing of this monument began to be a cause of concern, and in 2011 a glass wall was erected, bearing not only the original names but also deaths in later years.